SciML/CellMLToolkit.jl/docs/src/index.md

 ## SciML

 [SciML](https://github.com/SciML) is a collection of Julia libraries for open source scientific computing and machine learning.
 The centerpiece of SciML is [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), which provides a rich set of ordinary differential equations (ODE) solvers.
 One major peripheral component of SciML is [ModelingToolkit.jl](https://github.com/SciML/ModelingToolkit.jl).
 It is a modeling framework for high-performance symbolic-numeric computation in scientific computing and scientific machine learning.
-The core of ModelingToolkit.jl is an IR language to code the scientific problems of interest in a high level.
+The core of ModelingToolkit.jl is an IR language to code the scientific problems of interest at a high level.
 Automatic code generation and differentiation allow for the generation of a usable model for the other components of SciML, such as DifferentialEquations.jl.

 ## Installation